camunda/camunda-bpm-platform/README.md

 ## A Framework

-In contrast to other vendor BPM platforms, camunda BPM strives to be highly integrable and embeddable.
-We seek to deliver a great experience to developers that want to use BPM technology in their projects.
+In contrast to other vendor BPM platforms, Camunda BPM strives to be highly integrable and embeddable.
+We seek to deliver an exceptional experience to developers that want to use BPM technology in their projects.

 ### Highly Integrable
-Out of the box, camunda BPM provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.
+Out of the box, Camunda BPM provides infrastructure-level integration with Java EE Application Servers and Servlet Containers.

 ### Embeddable
 Most of the components that make up the platform can even be completely embedded inside an application.
 For instance, you can add the process engine and the REST Api as a library to your application and assemble your custom BPM platform configuration.